daybrush/moveable/handbook/handbook.md

     translate: [0, 0],
 };
 moveable.on("resizeStart", ({ target, set, setOrigin, dragStart }) => {
-    // Set origin if transform-orgin use %. setOrigin(["%", "%"]);
+    // Set origin if transform-origin use %. setOrigin(["%", "%"]);

     // If cssSize and offsetSize are different, set cssSize. (no box-sizing)